Dolly Sisters: Early lives and careers

 The following year, they appeared in the stage production of The Echo.
 In 1911, Florenz Ziegfeld, Jr. signed them to appear in his Ziegfeld Follies for two seasons.

 Their act was a hit with audiences who enjoyed their glamorous personas.

 In 1913, the sisters decided to try to forge separate careers.
 Rosie appeared in The Whirl of the World on stage while Jenny teamed up with dancer Harry Fox (whom she married in 1912) in Honeymoon Express.
 Jenny and Fox also toured the vaudeville circuit as a dance duo.
+In 1916, the sisters reunited to act on stage in speaking roles for the first time in the successful Broadway farce His Bridal Night.

 Both sisters made their film debuts in 1915: Jenny starred in The Call of the Dance and Rose appeared opposite Lillian Gish in Lily and the Rose (later reissued as The Tiger Lady).
 The sisters re-teamed in 1916 to appear in Ziegfeld's Midnight Frolic and returned to vaudeville where they commanded $2,000 a week.
 In 1918, they appeared in their only film together, the semi-autobiographical The Million Dollar Dollies.

 After World War I ended, the sisters moved to France where they bought a chateau.
 They toured the theaters and dance halls of Europe and were courted by numerous wealthy men and royalty including Carol II of Romania, Christian X of Denmark and Alfonso XIII of Spain.
 On several occasions, the sisters would team up with male dance partners and sell tickets to the performances on the same night to create rivalry that would boost ticket sales.